ssdollxx/tuya-zigbee-switch/docs/ota_flash.md

 ### Step 4: Flash via OTA

 Restart zigbee2mqtt.
-Now TS0012 should appear in the OTA tab.
+Now device should appear in the OTA tab.
 Click "Check for new updates" and then proceed with the update.

 ### Step 5: Rejoin the Device